fnasimbd/fnasimbd.github.io/_cqrs_es/cqrs-event-sourcing.md

 }
 {% endhighlight %}

-**Event Stream and Querying**<br><br>Event stores are not designed for complex querying.
-Stream projections are there to support that.
+**Event Stream and Querying**<br><br>Notice that none of the `EventStore` interface methods implement any complex parameterized queries.
+Event stores are not designed for complex querying.
+They are meant to serve the write or command side of a CQRS application.<br><br>Stream projections are there to support that.
 {: .notice--info}

 _EventStore_ as an Event Store